Back to Resources

 • AI Research Agent mines web data across multiple sources.

-Bardeen's Work Intelligence Platform goes further by observing your workflows and creating personalized automation agents without requiring handcrafted instructions.
+Bardeen's Work Intelligence Platform observes your workflows and creates personalized automation agents without handcrafted instructions.

 Testing and Troubleshooting Workflows

-Zapier's testing process lets you verify each step individually and review recent execution logs to understand what happened.
-This works well for cloud-based workflows where you're mostly watching data move between systems.
+Zapier's testing lets you verify each step individually and review recent execution logs to understand what happened.
+Fine for cloud-based workflows where you're mostly watching data move between systems.

 Bardeen's testing happens visually in your browser.
-You can watch the automation run, see exactly what data gets extracted from webpages, and observe interactions in the UI in real time.
+You watch the automation run, see exactly what data gets extracted, and observe UI interactions in real time.
 When something breaks, Bardeen's visual execution can make troubleshooting faster because you see what went wrong rather than reading logs.

 Coverage and Integration Depth

-Zapier's breadth is hard to match, with integrations covering nearly every category of business software.
+Zapier's breadth is hard to match — integrations cover nearly every category of business software.
 The question is whether that breadth matters for your specific workflows.

-Bardeen offers 100+ direct integrations with a deliberate focus on GTM workflows, covering CRMs like HubSpot and Salesforce, outreach platforms like Pipedrive, and standard business tools like Google Workspace and LinkedIn.
+Bardeen offers 100+ direct integrations with a deliberate focus on GTM workflows: CRMs like HubSpot and Salesforce, outreach platforms like Pipedrive, and standard business tools like Google Workspace and LinkedIn.
+More importantly, Bardeen can interact with virtually any website through its browser-based architecture.
+GTM teams often find Zapier's broader app directory less relevant because their core tools are already in Bardeen's focused set.

 When Automations Run

-Zapier executes in its cloud infrastructure regardless of your computer status, meaning workflows run on schedule, triggered by events, or manually launched even when you close your laptop.
-Bardeen runs locally in your browser extension by default, so automations only execute while you're actively using your browser.
-Paid Bardeen plans include cloud execution to work around this limitation, bringing it closer to Zapier's autonomous operation.
-But for teams needing truly hands-off automation, Zapier's cloud-only approach delivers more predictability.
+Zapier executes in its cloud infrastructure regardless of your computer status — workflows run on schedule, triggered by events, or manually launched even when your laptop is closed.
+Bardeen runs locally in the browser extension by default, so automations only execute while you're actively using your browser.
+Paid Bardeen plans include cloud execution to work around this, bringing it closer to Zapier's autonomous model.
+For teams needing truly hands-off automation, Zapier's cloud-only approach is more predictable.

 Choosing the Right Workflow Platform

-Both platforms hit the same wall when workflows need AI capabilities.
-Zapier and Bardeen excel at moving data and automating repetitive tasks, but they aren't built to handle invoice processing, product categorization, or compliance checks at production scale.
-Those use cases require LLM infrastructure: testing, versioning, model routing, and error handling.
+Both platforms hit the same wall when the work in the workflow requires AI judgment.
+Zapier and Bardeen excel at moving data and automating repetitive tasks.
+Neither is built to handle invoice processing, product categorization, fraud signal evaluation, or compliance routing at production scale.
+Those use cases need LLM infrastructure — prompt management, eval pipelines, immutable versioning, model routing, observability — and that's a different platform layer than workflow orchestration.

 {{ LOGIC_WORKFLOW: moderate-product-listing-for-policy-compliance | Moderate product listings for policy compliance }}

 Logic fills that gap as a complementary layer.
-Engineering teams write a spec, Logic deploys a production agent as a typed API, and your Zapier or Bardeen workflows call it.
-Garmentory's engineering team used this approach for content moderation, replacing a four-person contractor team with a Logic agent that cut review times from seven days to 48 seconds and dropped error rates from 24% to 2%.
+Engineering writes a structured spec; Logic returns a managed agent as a typed REST API; your Zapier or Bardeen workflow calls it.
+Garmentory used this pattern for content moderation, replacing a four-person contractor team with a Logic agent that cut review times from seven days to 48 seconds and dropped error rates from 24% to 2%.
+The platform now handles 190,000+ monthly executions on Logic.

-Where Workflow Tools Stop and Production AI Starts
+Where Workflow Tools Stop and Managed Agents Start

 Neither Zapier nor Bardeen is universally better; most teams end up using both.
-The more important question is what happens when your workflows need AI capabilities that neither platform was built to provide.
-Logic works alongside both tools as the production infrastructure layer, giving engineering teams a way to deploy AI agents without owning the underlying LLM stack.
-Start your free trial to see how engineering teams ship AI agents in minutes instead of weeks.
+The more important question is what happens when your workflows need AI judgment that neither platform was built to provide.
+A managed-agent platform sits alongside both as the production layer for the AI work, giving engineering teams a way to deploy and operate agents without owning the underlying LLM stack.
+Start with Logic and ship the AI side of your workflows in minutes instead of weeks.

 Frequently Asked Questions